 2. There’s a Technology Learning Curve

-As an older millennial, I’m fairly tech savyy.
-I don’t typically struggle to find information online or learn a new software, and at previous jobs co-workers would often come to me for computer help.
-Still, as a blogger I have run into technology challenges beyond my ability, and sometimes (especially early on) even the solutions were above my head.
+As an older millennial, I’m fairly tech-savvy.
+I don’t typically struggle to find information online or learn new software, and at previous jobs, co-workers would often come to me for computer help.
+Still, as a blogger, I have run into technology challenges beyond my ability, and sometimes (especially early on) even the solutions were above my head.

 3. Blogging As a Business Can Qualify You For Other Work

 One unexpected benefit of learning the skills required to effectively turn my blog into a profitable business was the realization that I’m now qualified for marketing and virtual assistant jobs that I wasn’t previously qualified for.
 If I decide I no longer want to run my blog, I’ll be able to earn money while working from home (my RV), because there are business owners willing to pay people to do for them the kinds of things I do every day as a blogger.

 This is also an option for bloggers who aren’t yet meeting their income goals through blogging alone.
 I personally know several bloggers who currently supplement their blog income by offering blogging and marketing-related services as virtual assistants.